Birkells History, Family Crest & Coats of Arms

 Early Origins of the Birkells family

 The surname Birkells was first found in Cheshire at Birtles, a township, in the parish of Prestbury, union and hundred of Macclesfield.
 "Birtles Hall and demesne belonged for many generations to the Birtles family."

 Important Dates for the Birkells family

 This web page shows only a small excerpt of our Birkells research.
-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Birkells History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Birkells History in all our PDF Extended History products and printed products wherever possible.

 Birkells Spelling Variations

 Birkells has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Birtles, Byrtles, Birchell, Birchells and others.